tbxy09/mdpickme/Readme.md

     Plugin 'chmp/mdnav'

+To work, vim needs to be configured with python support.

 ## Usage

 Inside normal model with an open markdown document, you may press enter on a markdown link to open it.
-If the link is a local file it will be opened in vim, otherwise it will be opened by the current webbrowser.
+If the link is a local file it will be opened in vim (`C-o` will get you back), otherwise it will be opened by the current webbrowser.

 The following links can be used (the possible cursor positions are indicated by `^`):